 Interested in academic research?
 Looking to pursue graduate studies?
 Start gaining research experience now by participating in the Summer Student Research Program!

-The Faculty of Pharmaceutical Sciences Summer Student Research Program (SSRP) provides undergraduate students with an opportunity to explore their interest in working within an active research environment over the summer.
+The Faculty of Pharmaceutical Sciences Summer Student Research Program (SSRP) provides undergraduate students with the opportunity to complete a paid work term during the summer terms conducting research with faculty supervision.